richardmillson/calendar/README.md

 ============
 [![Build Status](https://travis-ci.org/richardmillson/galois.svg)](https://travis-ci.org/richardmillson/galois)

-Pdf calendars of a month
+Build a pdf calendar of your month.

+Requires pdflatex, which is included in TexLive.

-Uses the calendar package created by Evan Sultanik.
+Uses the latex 'calendar' package by Evan Sultanik, included here as calendar.sty.